hz-b/rayx/docs/src/Developer/Approximation-of-ray-object-intersection-in-the-case-of-quadric-surfaces.md

+# Approximation of Ray Object Intersection in the Case of Quadric Surfaces

 The following illustration intends to aid your intuition concerning the intersection point calculation for rays.
 Quadrics in Ray-X have the origin $(0, 0, 0)$ in the object coordinate system.

 ## Geometric Shape of Objects